Applicants Schools Enterprise Media About Find a course Apply

 About

-Alongside studying a common core of subjects that cover computer science, IT, and business information systems, there is an opportunity to specialise in one of the following majors: Artificial Intelligence and Big Data, Cyber Security, Game and Mobile Development, and Software Engineering.
-In your final year of Computer Science, you will develop your own application as part of an annual student team project, developing solutions to real-world problems provided by our industry partners.
+Throughout the Bachelor of Computer Science, you will study the theoretical foundations of computer science and IT, with the opportunity to specialise in a major.
+In your final year you will develop your own application as part of a team project developing solutions to real-world problems provided by our industry partners.

 Areas of study